eelfonik/oop-design-parttern/notes.md

 So we have a typical *one-to-many* dependency.
 That is, one object (Subject) changes state, all of its dependents are notified.

-Becaus the subject don't care about how many objects are subscirbed to its data, it will deliver notifications to any object that implements the Observer interface.
+Because the subject don't care about how many objects are subscirbed to its data, it will deliver notifications to any object that implements the Observer interface.
 That's why we say they are *loosely coupled*.

 ### Manual version of obersver pattern: